-For many this is difficult.
-We are used to having company everywhere we go, either with friends or significant others.
+For many, this is difficult.
+We are used to having company everywhere, whether with friends or significant others.
 However, it’s important to do activities outside the home by yourself.
-Doing so pushes you out of your comfort zone and in my opinion helps you get out of your own head.
+Doing so pushes you out of your comfort zone and helps you get out of your own head.

-For instance, when I first went out to eat by myself, I was so self conscious about the fact that people would stare at me and wonder why I’m at a table alone.
-That I would be regarded as weird or odd.
-However, once I did it, and I forced myself not to look at my phone the whole time, I realized that I wasn’t the only one dining alone.
+For instance, when I first went out to eat by myself, I was so self-conscious about the fact that people would stare at me and wonder why I’m at a table alone.
+However, once I did it and forced myself not to look at my phone the whole time, I realized that I wasn’t the only one dining alone.
 Also, no one was looking at me.
-It went a long way towards helping me relax and just people watch.
+It went a long way towards helping me relax, and just people-watch.

 Some other things to do by yourself that you should consider, starting small:

-- Go out to eat – reference my antidote about this above.
+- Go out to eat – reference the antidote about this above.
 It’s only scary in our heads, not in real life.

-- Go out for a drink – make friends with the bar tender!
-Just because you’re doing things by yourself doesn’t mean you can’t talk to anyone while you’re out!
+- Go out for a drink – make friends with the bartender!
+Just because you’re doing things yourself doesn’t mean you can’t talk to anyone while you’re out!

-- Attend a sporting event – again this probably is alot more awkward in your head when you think about it, but in reality, not a big deal.
-Plus, I bet the people watching here is insanely great.
+- Attend a sporting event – again, this probably is a lot more awkward in your head when you think about it, but in reality, not a big deal.

 - Take lessons – learn a new sport or learn new skills.
-Think of something that you’ve always wanted to do but you haven’t tried yet and go for it.
+Think of something that you’ve always wanted to do, but haven’t tried yet, and go for it.

-- Take a guided tour – whether you do this in your home town, or in a town you’re visiting, this is a great way to get out of the house and have someone else show you around.
-You can get started by looking for all the free things to do, such as free events, free concerts, or free tours that are easily accessible to you.
-For instance, visit an art museum, the local nature center, the local zoo or planetarium, or the history museum.
-Play tourist in your home town and schedule a walking tour!
+- Take a guided tour – whether you do this in your hometown, or in a town you’re visiting, this is a great way to get out of the house and have someone else show you around.
+You can get started by looking for all the free things to do, such as free events, concerts, or free tours that are easily accessible.
+For instance, visit an art museum, the local nature center, zoo or planetarium, or the history museum.
+Play tourist in your hometown and schedule a walking tour!

-- Take a weekend trip by yourself – this is an easy thing to do by yourself.
+- Take a weekend trip yourself – this is an easy thing to do.
 Find a destination near your home, hop into the car and go.
-Alternatively, find a city or destination stateside that you have been wanting to see, and don’t wait for your friends to get on board.
+Alternatively, find a city or destination stateside that you have wanted to see, and don’t wait for your friends to get on board.
 Take a chance and plan a trip yourself!
 Then take yourself on a mini sightseeing adventure and see what happens!
 Alternatively, you can slowly ease into this by planning day trips.

-- Take a trip abroad alone – This is the Holy Grail of things to do by yourself, in my opinion.
-It takes a lot of courage to travel alone to a different country, especially if there’s a language barrier.
+- Take a trip abroad alone – This is the Holy Grail of things to do by yourself.
+Traveling alone to a different country takes a lot of courage, especially if there’s a language barrier.
 However, it can be one of the best experiences you give yourself.

-However, there is no right way to accomplish any of what I’m talking about.
-I just want everyone to get into the mindset of cherishing their alone time and making the most of it.
+There is no right way to accomplish any of this.
+The idea here is to get everyone into the mindset of cherishing alone time and making the most of it.

-By focusing on self improvement, you are not only being the best version of you, but you are also opening the doors to a better romantic relationship in the future.
+By focusing on self-improvement, you are not only being the best version of yourself, but you are also opening the doors to a better romantic relationship in the future.
 Or who knows, you may even meet someone during your journey!

 Some things to do by yourself, to work on yourself, during your single days:

-- Get into shape – you don’t need to be a model, just comfortable in your own skin and happy with the way you look and feel.
+- Get into shape – you don’t need to be a model, just comfortable in your own skin and happy with how you look and feel.
 Take care of your physical and mental health through a routine that works for you.

 - Reconnect with friends and family – there is never enough time in the world for this.
 Life is short, so your single time should be focused on spending time with family and close friends because we all know that when we get busy with work and life, we fail to make the appropriate effort.

-- Work on your career – you have time now to figure out what you want out of your career and where you want to end up.
-If what you’re currently doing isn’t right for you, now is the time to take steps towards change and bringing your goals to reality.
+- Work on your career – you have time to figure out what you want out of your career and where you want to end up.
+If what you’re currently doing isn’t suitable for you, now is the time to take steps towards change and bring your goals to reality.

-- Develop personal interests and hobbies – how many of us in adulthood have gotten busy with work, relationships, and just going out to a happy hour, that we’ve neglected to develop hobbies and interests for ourselves?
-It’s harder to make time for this when you’re working full time and trying to balance work and life, however, it’s important to develop this side of you.
+- Develop personal interests and hobbies – how many of us in adulthood have gotten busy with work, relationships, and just going out to a happy hour that we’ve neglected to develop hobbies and interests for ourselves?
+It’s harder to make time for this when you’re working full time and balancing work and life; however, developing this side of you is essential.
 It can serve as an outlet for stress release and help you reconnect with who you are.
-Plus, when you’re single this is a great way to just meet people with similar interests!
+Plus, when you’re single, this is a great way to just meet people with similar interests!

-- Read – this is my favorite past time and I think everyone should figure out how to read everyday like I do.
-A good book is not only a great way to bury yourself in a story and escape reality (should you need to), it’s also super relaxing, can help you to unwind and can be a great source of learning.
+- Read – everyone should figure out how to read every day.
+A good book is not only a great way to bury yourself in a story and escape reality (should you need to), but it’s also super relaxing, can help you to unwind, and can be a great source of learning.

 Benefits of Doing Things By Yourself